kudzimusar/stolen-app-lovable/docs/implementation/IMPLEMENTATION_SUMMARY.md

 ### **🔍 COMPREHENSIVE DEEP SCAN RESULTS**

-After conducting a thorough deep scan of the actual codebase, I discovered that the STOLEN platform has evolved into a **comprehensive device recovery and marketplace ecosystem** that goes far beyond the original PayPass payment platform scope.
-Here are all the additional features, functionalities, and technologies that were implemented:
+After conducting a thorough deep scan of the actual codebase, I discovered that the STOLEN platform has evolved into a **comprehensive device recovery and marketplace ecosystem**.
+Here are all the features, functionalities, and technologies that were implemented:

 ---